shashishailaj/mesos-scala-client/README.md

 ## Configuration

-Add the Sonatype.org Releases repo as a resolver in your `build.sbt` or `Build.scala` as appropriate.
+Add the bintray repo as a resolver in your `build.sbt` or `Build.scala` as appropriate.

 ```scala
 resolvers += Resolver.bintrayRepo("treadstone90", "maven")